hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 It could be argued that the current popularity of skip connections is due to BN.
 After all, without BN, the skip connections in ResNets would have suffered from the drifting effects discussed [earlier](#moment-control).
-However, this does not take away that BN does have a few [practical issues](#alternatives) and there do seem to be alternative techniques to control these drifting effects.
+However, this does not take away that BN does have a few [practical issues](#alternatives) and there are alternative techniques to control these drifting effects.
 Therefore, it makes sense to research the question of whether BN is just a useful or a _necessary_ component of the ResNet architecture.

 ### Old Ideas